 Incessant rains have made the world around me look so beautiful and reinvigorated that I couldn’t resist beautifying my space too.
-Here is how I decorated my home for the monsoon to enjoy the every bit of this beautiful season.
+Here is how I decorated my home for the monsoon to enjoy every bit of this beautiful season.
 I brought the rain lilies indoors that were in full bloom in my balcony garden

 Giving company to this beautiful bani-thani pot full of fresh blooms is a Moroccan lantern to create a perfect warm ambiance indoors when the weather outside is so cold.
-Lamps, lanters and candles never fail to create a warm and romantic aura so rummage through your cabinets or cupboards and bring your treasure of the lamps, lanterns and candles out.
+Lamps, lanterns, and candles never fail to create a warm and romantic aura so rummage through your cabinets or cupboards and bring your treasure of the lamps, lanterns, and candles out.
 It is the right time when these lights create the most beautiful warm glow that is soothing to the eyes and soul.

-But I will advise you to use red in moderation as too much of red can cause aggression and agitation.
-It’s better to tone it down with softer hues like honey, ochre, orange and green but still keeping the color palette warm.
+But I will advise you to use red in moderation as too much red can cause aggression and agitation.
+It’s better to tone it down with softer hues like honey, ochre, orange, and green but still keeping the color palette warm.
 Keep some house plants around to highlight certain corners in the room or to create the focal point.

 Don’t shy away from putting up some seashells and conch to bring in the monsoon vibes.
-Place some good books on coffee table to read and you are ready to put your feet up, curl up on the couch and pretend you are on the hills or at the beach 🙂
+Place some good books on the coffee table to read and you are ready to put your feet up, curl up on the couch, and pretend you are on the hills or at the beach 🙂

 Burn some aroma candles and tealights don’t save them for a special occasion.
-Feel the magic as aroma envelops you and relieves your stress.
+Feel the magic as the aroma envelops you and relieves your stress.

 You don’t always need urli to float the flowers whatever you have is just enough to bring about the beauty.
 My coffee table is all decked up for the monsoon.